NuGet/Home/designs/ClientDevProcess.md

 When issues are scheduled, they should be assigned an appropriate Release, along with a Sprint.

 In order to generate release changelogs, the team should use [the ZenHub API](https://github.com/ZenHubIO/API#get-all-the-issues-for-a-release-report) -- possibly through [ZenHub.NET](https://github.com/AlexGhiondea/ZenHub.NET/blob/21cd562b30570594beb3842b28c372d66f87dcc6/src/ZenHubReleaseClient.cs#L84-L90).

+## Tracking Private/Sensitive Issues

+This document focuses on **public** issue tracking.
+Private issues, such as private design specs and security issues are handled through separate processes, and are thus out of the scope of this document.

 ## The Board